DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-04-01-communicating-api-and-csv-changes.md

 * Allows the user to access the information from any page within the service
 * Allows the navigation to scale when further documentation is added

 We also plan to enhance scalability by creating a post list page linked to individual post pages.
 This will allow us to include more detailed content that supplements the high-level changes communicated to providers via email.
+Over time, we can archive blog posts in the 'Publication year' section which will allow users access to a library of past blog posts if needed.

 ![Screenshot showing the proposed news and updates list](news-and-updates-index.png "Proposed news and updates list")